yui-mhcp/data_processing/README.md

 It is part of the [main project](https://github.com/yui-mhcp/base_dl_project) on Deep Learning : it is a submodule used in all other projects for data processing / monitoring.

-Check the [CHANGELOG](https://github.com/yui-mhcp/yui-mhcp/blob/main/CHANGELOG.md) file to have a global overview of the latest modifications ! :yum:
+Check the [CHANGELOG](https://github.com/yui-mhcp/yui-mhcp/blob/main/CHANGELOG.md) file to have a global overview of the latest updates / new features ! :yum:

 ## Project structure